jorgeAML/OPSDatabaseGV/Poblation/readme.md

 # Database of Population in Guatemala by Department
-We have the census and the date when official release of data population.
+You cand find the data of population by department using the next query

 > The next query will throw population order by Department